THE CALIFORNIA COAST

 • The Hotel del Coronado is our favorite (expensive).

-• Gaslamp Quarters is another great accommodation spot.
+• Gaslamp Quarter is another great accommodation spot.

 • Distance: Universal Studios --> San Diego, 3 hrs.